 “While building a strategy based on data is certainly an important component, I believe it’s a distant second to developing quality content,” says Matt Raven, VP of Marketing Technology at SHIFT Communications.
 “It sounds simple, but what I mean is content that is useful and delivers real value to the consumer – something that solves an acute issue or answers a challenging question.
 Most importantly, quality content is timely and captures interest in an incredibly saturated digital landscape.”

 In other words, you'll want to write about topics that people are searching for, not just good content that won't find an audience.

-“If one accountant blogs about his ‘favorite new space pen' while another accountant blogs about ‘the best accounting apps in 2020' – which do you think will get more traffic?
+“If one accountant blogs about his ‘favorite new space pen' while another accountant blogs about ‘the best accounting apps' – which do you think will get more traffic?
 We can assume more people are searching for accounting software than space pens.
 You have to blog about the keywords people are searching for to be found online,” says Jeff Shibasaki, web designer at Bento Sites.

 In the end, increasing your website traffic is slow work.
 You may not see the results for six to twelve months.
 Still, the rewards are worth it.
 Gaining organic traffic can boost your profile, earning you a far larger audience that follows you for what you do best: Making the most effective, relevant content around.